sautisalama/Salama/CONTRIBUTING.md

     python manage.py runserver
     ```

-For the frontend, navigate to the `salama/frontend/sautisalama` directory and follow the instructions in the `README.md` file:
+For the frontend, navigate to the [Frontend Repo](https://github.com/sautisalama/Sauti) directory and follow the instructions in the `README.md` file:

 ## How to Contribute